4/25/2019

 Chairman and Chief Executive Officer

-Yeah, so I think a big player this year for missiles and actually for their segment that has the two multi-years in it, the SM-3 Block 1B multi-year and the SM-6 multi-year, those are combined, that's about a little bit over a $4 billion booking.
-And so the ramping up the later half of this year and obviously into 2020 and beyond, I think they're going to get significant, it's because they are multi-years, five-year multi-years, will give them significant base improvements in their factories moving forward.
-We're seeing across all elements, all the business areas within missiles, significant growth and also significant international demand signals.
-So I think it's, maybe I'll tell you, give you the exact numbers here, but we're very positive on the growth side of missiles.
-And so again, we want to leverage the fact that we are growing, not just on the development program, but now with these two multi-years on the production programs, we want to leverage that to drive productivity and efficiency improvements to essentially drive the intermargin expansion going in the right direction also.
+Yeah, so I think a big player this year for missiles and actually for their segment that has the two multi-years in it, the SM-3 Block 1B multi-year and the SM-6 multi-year, Those are combined, that's about a little bit over a $4 billion booking.
+And so the ramping up the later half of this year and obviously into 2020 and beyond, I think they're going to get significant.
+They are multi-years, five-year multi-years.
+We'll give them significant base improvements in their factories moving forward.
+We're seeing across all elements, all the business areas within – within missiles, significant growth and also significant international demand signals.
+So I think it's – let me give you the exact numbers here, but we're very positive on the growth side of missiles.
+And so, again, we want to leverage the fact that we are growing, not just on the development programs, but now with these two multi-years on the production programs, we want to leverage that to drive productivity and efficiency improvements to essentially drive the intermargin expansion going in the right direction also.

 speaker